-“Yoga will become tomorrow’s culture and will show a new way of life to mankind.”
+Yoga will become tomorrow’s culture and will show a new way of life to mankind.

 Yoga integrates the understanding of life at every level; beginning with the physical plane.
 It harmonizes the physical body, through the breath goes deeper to reach the mind.
-Over time, the practice leads to the realization that fulfillment lies within the body and not without.
+Over time, the practice leads to the realization that fulfilment lies within the body and not without.

 Satyananda Yoga Tradition

 The Satyananda Yoga tradition is committed to integrating spiritual growth as an essential aspect of yoga.
-This is done in a contemporary way, giving a fresh and dynamic approach to the spiritual path, which resonates with modern day living.
+This is done in a contemporary way, giving a fresh and dynamic approach to the spiritual path, which resonates with modern-day living.

-“The guru-disciple relationship is not of today and tomorrow or of this life only – it goes on and on!”
+The guru-disciple relationship is not of today and tomorrow or of this life only – it goes on and on.

-Sri Swami Sivananda
+Sri Swami Sivananda Saraswati

 Paramahamsa Satyananda Saraswati